A guide to applicants for Doctoral Scholarships

 How to applyUse the on-line application form provided, after first creating an account.
 The application must be created and submitted from the applicant's portal account.

-Purpose of the grantThe scholarship is for the support of outstanding graduates enrolled or enrolling for a PhD, MD or for a Master’s degree in biomedical, clinical or population health research.
+Purpose of the grantThe scholarship is for the support of outstanding non-medically qualified graduates enrolled or enrolling for a PhD in biomedical, clinical or population health research.
+Since 2022, this scholarship can no longer be used to support an Masters degree.
+This scholarship is a personal award, and once awarded, is non-transferable to another person.

 Tenure of grantMaximum tenure is 3 years.